Fine Art Shippers are happy to share with you the latest fine art news and current events taking place in the world right now! Here goes!

 Famous works by Warhol were replaced with fakes

-Elias Zayat: exhibition of a famous master in the UAE
+Elias Zayat: exhibition of the famous master in the UAE

 Elias Zayat is a key founder of the Syrian contemporary art movement and one of the most significant artists of the 20th century.
 This time, we invite you to get acquainted with his works that are now exhibited at the Green Art Gallery in Dubai.
 “After the Deluge” is a solo exhibition of Elias Zayat, who lives and works in Damascus.
 Through his works, the author pays tribute to the faith and history, as well as to the ancient city of Palmyra that managed to exist without becoming Romanised.
 Modern realities and disappointing news from that region just add the exhibition (and the artist himself) a special atmosphere.
 And the main triptych presented at the exhibition with its dove bearing an olive branch is a kind of plea for peace and hope for a better world… In this way, the “After the Deluge” exhibition that is on view until 4 November promises a truly emotional dialogue.